Interviewee: Captain (N) (Ret’d) D.W. (Don) Wilson

 INTERVIEWER: I wish to thank you Don for sharing your experiences with us.
 This will be recorded and put in the CANDIB archives and we appreciate your interview.
 This interview with Don Wilson on the 20th of May 2010 ends.

-[Unfortunately, the HURON was used as a target ship.
-It was sunk about 100 kilometres off the West Coast 2009]
+[Unfortunately, soon after receiving its TRUMP refit, HURON was de-commissioned and placed in reserve in Esquimalt.
+Subsequently, she was used as a target ship and was sunk about 100 kilometres off the West Coast in May, 2009]

 ABBREVIATIONS AND ACRONYMS